West Palm License Defense Attorney

 Contracting without a license is a serious offense in Florida.
 If you are facing allegations against your license, or have had your license revoked or suspended, contact a West Palm license defense attorney as soon as possible to ensure your business and professional reputation remain intact.
 Our attorneys are well-versed in DBPR licensing regulations, licensing boards, and trial processes, and have successfully represented many clients at the state and local levels.

-To schedule a consultation with a West Palm license defense lawyer from Trent Cotney, P.A., please contact us at 954.210.8735, or submit our contact request form.
+To schedule a consultation with a West Palm license defense lawyer from Cotney Construction Law, please contact us at 954.210.8735, or submit our contact request form.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.